Model & belief¶

 Leaves for JAX: every matrix plus the prior belief; structure is aux.

-control, observation and process_noise are included as (possibly
+included as (possibly

 None) children; an uncontrolled / fixed-sensor / fixed-Q model contributes